Slab Leak Repair: Signs, Costs & What Homeowners Need to Know

 Preventing a slab leak is far cheaper than repairing one.
 Here are the most effective strategies:

-1. Maintain water pressure at 40–60 PSI — High pressure accelerates pipe wear.
+1. Maintain water pressure at 40 to 60 PSI.
+High pressure accelerates pipe wear.
 Install a pressure regulator if yours runs high.
 This can also help address low water pressure issues that may signal pipe strain.

-3. Install a water softener — Hard water accelerates mineral buildup inside pipes.
+3. Install a water softener.
+Hard water with high mineral content like calcium or iron wears down pipes faster, leading to corrosion.
 A softener reduces this corrosive effect.

-4. Direct water away from your foundation — Keep gutters clean and position downspouts at least 5–10 feet from the foundation to prevent soil shifting.
+4. Direct water away from your foundation.
+Keep gutters clean and position downspouts at least 5 to 10 feet from the foundation to prevent soil shifting.

-6. Upgrade aging pipes proactively — Older copper or galvanized steel pipes are more prone to corrosion.
-If your home is more than 25–30 years old, a plumbing inspection can help you plan ahead.
+6. Upgrade aging pipes proactively.
+Older copper or galvanized steel pipes are more prone to corrosion.
+If your home is more than 25 to 30 years old, a plumbing inspection can help you plan ahead.

 Pincher's Pro Tip